uadmin/uadmin-docs/dapi.rst

 """""""""""""""""""""
 `Back to Top (Model Methods)`_

 APIDisabledSchema controls the data API's disabled for schema commands.
+The purpose of this model function is to disable schema access to an assigned model regardless of the user privilege so even if you are logged in as admin, you are still not permitted to schema the records in the assigned model because it is disabled.
+By default, APIDisabledSchema returns **false**.

 Structure: